ossf/allstar/manual-install.md

    optConfig:
      optOutStrategy: false
    ```
+3. Required: Opt In Repositories

-3. Required: Add repositories to be opted in (Allstar will not run on any repositories if you do not specify which ones to opt in.)
+Important!
+Allstar will not run on any repositories if you do not complete this step.
+You must add the repositories you want to run Allstar enforcements on.

-To opt in some repositories, change `allstar.yaml` to look like this:
+To opt in repositories, change `allstar.yaml` to look like this:
    ```
    optConfig:
     optOutRepos: